cregx/mdt-cleanup-harddrive-winpe/README.md

 ## FAQ

+### :question: What makes Cleanup better than just using Diskpart, besides a graphical user interface?

+Clenaup was developed because I observed in a project running over a long period of time with many offline installations that the respective installation administrators (with varying levels of knowledge) kept running into installation problems.
+The installations crashed here and there, and the solution was to clean up the disk with Diskpart.
+But the real problem is that the administrators involved have less and less time and a quick and pragmatic solution is needed.
+So it's best if the hard disk problem doesn't occur in the first place.

+So what makes it better than Diskpart, apart from a graphical user interface?
+In this case - it is more efficient.

 ### :question: How much time should I expect to spend trying out the solution in my environment?

 It is very difficult to give a general answer.
 But if you can already create ISO images with your installation, then this should not take more than **5-10 minutes**.